 While our servers will automatically pass through HTTP connections via a reverse proxy, what about non-HTTP applications?
 We have implemented a port forwarding system to address this.

-This guide assumes you did not pass your SSH public key to
+This guide assumes you did not install an SSH server by running

 netsoc webspace init with